IGE-numerique/ige-calcul/schedulers/slurm/slurm.md

 ```

 job.sh request 4 cores for 1 hour, along with 4000 MB of RAM, in the default queue.
-the specified account is important in order to get statisticis` about the number of CPU hours consumed within the account
+The account is important in order to get statisticis about the number of CPU hours consumed within the account:
-make sure to be part of an acccount before submitting any jobs
+_make sure to be part of an acccount before submitting any jobs_

-When started, the job would run the hello_mpi program using 4 cores in parallel
+When started, the job would run the hello_mpi program using 4 cores in parallel.
 To run the job.sh script use sbatch command and squeue to see the state of the job

 ```